rusel1989/react-native-bluetooth-serial/README.md

 Enable bluetooth currently in android only.

 ### [android] disable()
-Enable bluetooth currently in android only.
+Disable bluetooth currently in android only.

 ### isEnabled()
 Resolves to boolean value indicating current bluetooth state.